EmaApps/banyan/README.md

 - Tree of nodes: a 'node' correponds to a post -- which may be micro blogpost sized or tweet sized -- that is uniquely positioned in its context as identified by its location in the tree.
 - Child nodes indicate posts made *over time* (hence tree-of-time) under its parent.
 - Each node is identified by an unique ID, that appears in the URL.
 We use [Nano ID](https://github.com/ai/nanoid) in place of UUID.
 It is short and sufficient.
-- "Next ID" is displayed in all pages, to make it easy to create new files quickly elsewhere.
+- "Next ID" is displayed as CLI to create new files in all pages.
 We could improve the workflow further here.
 - File-format
   - `.md` files for nodes
   - Tree relationships are defined in `graph.dot` file[^relbrain].